ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/change-configuration.md

 [`shared_buffers`](https://www.postgresql.org/docs/10/runtime-config-resource.html#GUC-SHARED-BUFFERS){: external}
   - Default - `128` (MB)
   - Restarts database? - **Yes**
   - Note - Shared memory buffers that the server use.
-The recommended memory allocation for `shared_buffers` is 1/4 of the service intance's RAM.
+The memory allocation for `shared_buffers` can't excceed 40% of the service instance's RAM.
 Setting `shared_buffers` any higher can result in memory issues that cause the database to crash.
 Setting `shared_buffers` equal, close to equal, or higher than the amount of allocated memory prevents the database from starting. <!--The maximum amount of total space for `shared_buffers` is 8 GB or 1048576 buffers based on recommendations from the PostgreSQL community.
 Your service instance can make use of additional RAM for caching and performance, even without allocating it to `shared_buffers`.
 You do not have to configure the database to use all of the allocated RAM in order for your deployment to use it.-->

 <!--
 ### General Settings